 Why Read Poetry, and How to Get a Life

-Written by: Nigel Beale
+by Nigel Beale

 Epiphany and revelation don’t just bless the poet.
 Considered reading can also result in ‘new, improved’ ways of seeing and feeling, thinking and oh! behaving for the reader…just like watching ads can…so be careful…a better life doesn’t always mean buying stuff you don’t need…it means cluing in to what truly makes you happy, not what makes advertisers so…